insthync/awesome-unity3d/README.md

 * [MixedRealityToolkit-Unity](https://github.com/Microsoft/MixedRealityToolkit-Unity) - MixedRealityToolkit-Unity uses code from the base MixedRealityToolkit repository and makes it easier to consume in Unity.
 * [Google VR SDK for Unity](https://github.com/googlevr/gvr-unity-sdk) - Google VR SDK for Unity http://developers.google.com/vr/unity/
 * [TButt](https://github.com/turbobutton/tbutt-vr) - A lightweight multiplatform VR interface for Unity
+* [VRWorksAudio-Unity](https://github.com/Andy260/VRWorksAudio-Unity) - Unofficial implementation of NVIDIA's VRWorks - Audio for Unity3D
+* [Lightweight-VR](https://github.com/Spatial-Cinematics/Lightweight-VR) - An open sourced, light weight, VR input framework.
+This is basically an empty Unity project that's been setup for easy VR integration without having to pull down any packages.
+No need for Steam VR or OVR plugins.

 ## Assets